dataminer-site/dataminer-site.github.io/_posts/2023-12-18-duckdb-extensions-in-wasm.md

 We see two main groups of developers using extensions with DuckDB-Wasm.

 * Developers working with DuckDB-Wasm: If you are building a website or a library that wraps DuckDB-Wasm, the new extension support means that there is now a wider range of functionality that can be exposed to your users.
-* Developers working on DuckDB extensions: If you have written a DuckDB extension, or are thinking of doing so, consider porting it to DuckDB-Wasm.
-The [DuckDB extension template repository](https://github.com/duckdb/extension-template) contains the configuration required for compiling to DuckDB-Wasm.
+* Developers working on DataMiner extensions: If you have written a DataMiner extension, or are thinking of doing so, consider porting it to DuckDB-Wasm.
+The [DataMiner extension template repository](https://github.com/duckdb/extension-template) contains the configuration required for compiling to DuckDB-Wasm.

 ## Limitations